bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Document Object Model (DOM) Tree
 Before we can start building web components, we must first understand how to drill down and select very specific elements on the DOM.
 We will learn to perform advanced selections using CSS combinators, but before we do that lets review the concept behind the Document Object Model.

-We can think of the DOM as a giant tree, with firm roots planted in the soil and branches reaching uptowards the sky.
+We can think of the DOM as a giant tree, with firm roots planted in the soil and branches reaching up towards the sky.
 Each branch forks outward and forges its own path towards the heavens.
 The root of our tree is the `html` tag.
 Everything else is a descendant that originates from it.
 Lets take a look at what an example DOM tree might look like with the help of this diagram.

 ![DOM-tree](http://imgur.com/2iEmXaT.png)